photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

     If you see no errors or no logs at all, you may have started the server on a different host and/or port.
 There could also be an issue with your browser, ad blocker, or firewall settings.

-You can also try restarting the app without the `-d` command-line parameter.
-This keeps it running in the foreground and shows log messages for troubleshooting:
+You can also try (re-)starting the app and database without `-d`.
+This keeps their containers running in the foreground and shows log messages for troubleshooting:

 ```
 docker-compose stop